 5) Do You Want To Improve Your English?
 Go Abroad!

 English holds the mantle as the international language of science.
-As such, if you want to improve your communications skills with the English language in mind, you should move to an English speaking country such as the US, UK, Australia, or the Philippines.
+As such, if you want to improve your communications skills with the English language in mind; interacting over The Internet won’t be enough, you should move to an English speaking country such as the US, UK, Australia, or the Philippines.

 While you might conduct research in other countries, the fact of the matter is, your English language will not improve.
 In fact, in some instances, it may deteriorate as every will speaking ‘international English’, which is simply a polite way of saying bad English.